melvinjoshua-emblock/Esp_lcd_time/README.md

 ## ✅ Important Notes:

-Do not connect VO (pin 3) directly to GND.
+ -Do not connect VO (pin 3) directly to GND.
 Use a 10kΩ resistor to control contrast.

-Always connect RW (pin 5) to GND for write-only operation.
+ -Always connect RW (pin 5) to GND for write-only operation.

-Supply 5V to LCD VCC and LED+.
+ -Supply 5V to LCD VCC and LED+.
 Using 3.3V may cause dim or no display.

 ## 🧑‍💻 How to Use
 # Step 1: Clone & Open Project